 - Accountable2You (A2U) installed.
 Phones may be locked down from other browsers and apps that connect to the Internet.

 - A list of social networking sites utilized must be submitted at the start of each semester.
 Read the full social networking policy here.

 What technology should I bring to campus?
 What should I buy?

 - It is not necessary to bring your own computer or printer to campus.
-Approximately 75% of students do bring their own personal computers with them, but it is not necessary.
-There is a computer lab in the library as well as printers.
+Most students do bring their own personal computers with them.
+There are Chromebooks in the library for use as well as a printer.

 - If you are bringing your own computer, it is up to you to decide whether you want to bring your own printer.
-The library computer lab offers black-and-white printing only.
+The library offers black-and-white printing only.

 - Some people do appreciate the convenience of having their own printer in their room; remember that you will need to provide your own paper and toner for your personal printer.

 Will I have internet access?
 Is there a charge?